Confractosuchus: Phylogeny

+Paleoecology

-PaleoecologyConfractosuchus is a rare example of a fossil crocodyliform with preserved stomach content, and is the first evidence of a crocodyliform eating a dinosaur.
+Confractosuchus is a rare example of a fossil crocodyliform with preserved stomach content, and is the first evidence of a crocodyliform eating a dinosaur.
 Its prey, a juvenile ornithopod, is represented by multiple vertebrae and limb bones most likely belonging to a single individual.
 The vertebrae are partly articulated, party associated, suggesting the animal was not fully digested by the time the crocodyliform died.
 Analysis of the skull morphology suggests that Confractosuchus was a macro-generalist, meaning it would have been capable of taking prey larger than itself.
 It was likely an opportunistic feeder rather than a dinosaur specialist.
 The preservation of its prey indicates that the holotype of Confractosuchus died shortly after ingesting its last meal and it is not possible to determine whether or not the gut of Confractosuchus was more or less acidic than that of modern crocodiles.
 However, the condition the ornithopod vertebrae were found in suggests that it was dismembered in a similar fashion that modern crocodilians do.